Celerium/SentinelOne-PowerShellWrapper/.github/CONTRIBUTING.md

 * [ ] Submit a pulling request to the **development** branch
 * [ ] Ensure the pull request description clearly describes the problem and solution.
+* [ ] If updating documentation make sure to update the tracking CSV in the docs folder if needed
 * [ ] Make sure the **ModuleVersion** number is updated in the **SentinelOneAPI.psd1** file
   * MAJOR version when you make incompatible API changes
   * MINOR version when you add functionality in a backwards-compatible manner